-The cost of R22 is rising because of the dropping supply, and will not be available for use at all by 2020.
+The cost of R22 is rising because of the dropping supply, and will not be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioner was made before January 2010, you have a few options:
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioner was manufactured before January 2010, you have some options:

 2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
-Keep in mind, this is not recommended because it could nullify your warranty(ies).
+However, this is not recommended because it could nullify your warranty(ies).

 3) Keep using recycled R22 until 2020.